ManuelMaccou/gogh-escrow/README.md

   token: Token used - address,
   owner: Buyer's wallet address,
   amount: Amount of escrow - number,
+  timestamp: When was this escrow created - number
   seller: Seller's wallet address,
   released: If the escrow has been released - boolean,
   canceled: If the escrow has been canceled - boolean,